AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SafePracticesForLiveProjects.md

 ### Method 1: Using ModelSafeguardWrapper

-ModelSafeguardWrapper contains useful modifications that automatically restores old model parameters upon detecting problematic cost value and removal of defective data.
+ModelSafeguardWrapper contains useful modifications that automatically restores old model parameters upon detecting problematic values and removal of defective data.
 Below, we will show you how to create this object.

 ```lua